alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-02.basic.md

 3. Ricochet Messenger

-4. PGP-Encrypted Email (in limited circumstances)
+4. PGP-Encrypted Email sent to an ad-hoc list of addressees, or to a maillist

 Further context for several of these definitions can also be found in the rationales section, below.